phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ![](images/barchartpclassvssurvived.png)

 This bar chart was made to compare the survival rate of each class in the Pclass with:
-- 1 - first class (the highest class)
+- 1 - First class (the highest class)
-- 2 - second class
+- 2 - Second class
-- 3 - third class.
+- 3 - Third class.

 It is clearly to see the higher the class ticket that we bought, the more survival rate that we will have.